HBO Max is free for millions of subscribers. Are you one of them?

 Those with AT&T's Internet 1000 home broadband or Unlimited Elite wireless plan will similarly have HBO Max included, while those with other home broadband or wireless plans will get a one-month free trial.

 Unfortunately, some HBO customers won't get HBO Max for free.
-If you get HBO via your Comcast TV subscription or Amazon Prime Video Channels or the Roku Channel, you won't get the upgrade to Max for free.
+If you get HBO via Amazon Prime Video Channels or the Roku Channel, you won't get the upgrade to Max for free.

 It's also worth noting that, as of launch day, AT&T has not announced that the HBO Max app will appear on Roku and Amazon Fire TV devices and thus far they are still MIA.
 If you subscribe to HBO Max via any of the methods above, you'll have to download and use the HBO Max app on another device to get it onto your TV.